Jordan269244/final-project/2-linkedlists.md

 }

 ```
-To summarize what happens in this code:
+What Happens in this Code?
 1) The code checks if the head node contains the key that is being deleted
 2) If no, it looks through the list, keeps track of the current node (`temp`) and the prvious node (`prev`)
 3) If it find the node with the key, it updates the previous node's `Next` address to skip the node with the key